immutability-io/vault-ethereum/BLOG.md

 To demonstrate the power of using Vault as platform for blockchain wallets, let's use the Vault Ethereum plugin to build an MFA-enabled Ethereum desktop wallet.
 To keep this exercise focused on this use case, I will make a few assumptions:

 * You have already installed Vault and you are using TLS for transport security.
 This means you are not using [Vault in dev mode](https://www.vaultproject.io/docs/concepts/dev-server.html).
 * You have an Ethereum RPC endpoint that you can communicate with.
 For this exercise, I will be using a Geth node at http://localhost:8545 running on a private chain.
-You can use any RPC endpoint including the [secure, trusted and centralized endpoint at Infura](https://mainnet.infura.io/).
+You can use any RPC endpoint (including the [secure, trusted and centralized endpoint at Infura](https://mainnet.infura.io/)).

 If these assumptions prove problematic, [you can use these instructions to create a Vault and Ethereum playground](https://github.com/immutability-io/immutability-project).